f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **hardware-device-fault          .1.3.6.1.4.1.12276.1.1.1.65536**

 This set of taps may indicate a fault with various hardware components on the rSeries appliance like CPUs or fans.
-Examine the trap for specific details of what subsystem has failed to determine the proper troubleshooting steps to persue.
+Examine the trap for specific details of what subsystem has failed to determine the proper troubleshooting steps to pursue.

 .. code-block:: bash